 When we arrived there, Puerto Leda lacked every basic facility.
 The nearby village needed a school as well as a hospital, and they urgently needed to secure an economic foundation to overcome hunger.
 Our members all over the world, especially Japan, responded to our call and donated in support of the Leda Project.
 Nothing can change in a day; yet our members were comforted by the hope they saw in the eyes of the children, and by seeing changes emerge in the hearts of the youth.
-The new generation began to think, "We too can have a good life."
+The new generation of Puerto Leda began to think, "We too can have a good life."

 We keep in mind the need to stop the steady destruction of the ecosystem.
-We know that, in the name of economic development, we are losing the Amazon rainforest, at the cost of damaging the earth's ecosystem.
+We know that, in the name of economic development, we are losing the Amazon rainforest.
 Overfishing and the rapacious killing of valuable animals for monetary profit also are a serious problem.
 At the same time, more than 800 million people around the world regularly go hungry.
 Some South American countries have abundant stocks of beef and wheat, yet they cannot prevent malnutrition.
 In the midst of our education and community building in Latin America, we conduct plant and animal research on how to best utilize the local resources while protecting nature.

-The wings of monarch butterflies span only 8 centimeters (a little more than 3 inches), but they migrate 3,000 miles between Canada and Mexico every winter.
-No one taught them to do this: it is encoded in their nature.
+The wings of monarch butterflies span just a few inches, but they migrate 3,000 miles between Canada and Mexico every winter.
+No one taught them to do this; it is encoded in their nature.
 Human beings and nature have an inseparable relationship.
-We can be enlightened to God's act of creation and His mystical truth through nature, which represents Him, only when we live in it, invest in it, and study it.
-We can feel the kind of infinite joy and love that God felt when He created the earth for us.
+We can be enlightened about God's act of creation and His mystical truth through nature, which represents Him, only when we live in it, invest in it, and study it.
+We can feel the infinite joy and love that God felt when He created the earth for us.
 When we do so, we can live each day with a heart of love and gratitude.
 The land in which we can learn this truth is Latin America.
-Through family oriented love, as one family under God, we can discover our original homeland in this land, God's gift of nature.
+Through family-oriented love, as one family under God, we can discover our original homeland in this land, God's gift of nature.